One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 Once you have selected your preferred transitions, practice them with students consistently.

-Technically, every transition performed throughout the school day is a practice session because each gives students an opportunity to improve.
+Technically, every transition performed throughout the school day is a practice session because each provides students an opportunity to improve.

-If an aspect of a transition isn’t working (e.g. too much disruption and/or chaos accompanies it), tweak the task until it functions the way it should.
+If an aspect of a transition isn’t working (e.g. too much disruption and/or chaos), tweak the task until it functions the way it should.

 Ideally, transitions should take no longer than 5 minutes to complete as you want them to be relatively quick.